tinjet11/BrickBreaker-Java-Coursework/README.md

 - When load Game button is clicked, check is SaveGame file exists, if yes then loadGame else open alert dialog to ask user want to start a new game or not

 ### Settings.fxml
-- Added an interface for users to adjust the initial heart number, end level
+- Added an interface for users to adjust the initial heart number, end level, game sound volume and mute button
-- Show brief description of penalty and bonus object

 ### SettingsController.java
 - Provide functionality to adjust the initial heart number.